-- When the sirop reaches 80 C switch your mixer with the egg whites on medium speed and keep it on while watching your sirops temperature, once the sirop reaches 110 C set it aside for 1 minute then pour the sirop slowly n the edge of your mixers bowl while wisking the egg whites until it becomes shiny and forms a firm peak.
+- When the sirop reaches 80 C switch your mixer with the egg whites on medium speed and keep it on while watching your sirop temperature, once the sirop reaches 110 C set it aside for 1 minute then pour it slowly on the edge of your mixers bowl while wisking the egg whites on medium speed until it becomes shiny and forms a firm peak.

-- In a seperate bowl place the sifter dry macaron ingredients and the egg whites , then start mixing them with a spatula until having a homogenous paste like mixture that you should keep mixing against the bowl edges for at least two minutes , this is what we call "macaronage" in French which litterally means making macarons at the end add the matcha tea and mix until fully integrated in the almong paste.
+- In a seperate bowl place the sifted dry ingredients and the egg whites , then start mixing them with a spatula until having a homogenous paste like mixture that you should keep mixing against the bowl edges for at least two minutes , this is what we call "macaronage" in French which litterally means making macarons at the end add the matcha tea and mix until fully integrated in the almond paste.

-- Add third of the italian meringue to the almond mixture and continue mixing with the spatula while adding the rest of the meringue .
+- Add third of the italian meringue to the almond mixture and continue mixing with the spatula while then add the rest of the meringue and integrate it in the mixture as well.
 To know that your macaron batter is ready you should have a continuous batter rubbon when lifting the spatula .

-- Line your baking sheet with parshment paper and using a piping bag pipe 3 cm diameter circles for a bite sized macaron , you should have 80 to 84 circle, smack the baking sheet on your table to get rid of the air bubbles in the macarin shells then let them rest for at least 15 min until they form a fine film on top .
+- Line your baking sheet with parshment paper, then using a piping bag pipe 3 cm diameter circles for a bite sized macaron , you should have 80 to 84 circles.
+Smack the baking sheet on your table to get rid of the air bubbles in the macaron shells then let them rest for at least 15 min until they form a fine film on top .

 - Bake the macaron shells in a 120 C ventilated oven for 15 min, then set them aside to cool down while preparing the ganache.

-- On a bain marie melt the white chocolate then set is aside and add in the cream while mixing it to get a shiny smooth mixture then add in the matcha tea and mix , set in the fridge for 2 to 3 hours , wisk it on high speed until getting a fluffy white chocolate matcha ganache .
+- On a bain marie melt the white chocolate and set is aside, add in the cream while mixing it to get a shiny smooth mixture then add in the matcha tea and mix.
+Set in the fridge for 2 to 3 hours after that wisk it on high speed until getting a fluffy white chocolate matcha ganache .

 - Release your macaron shells , they should be easy to pull out of the baking sheet if baked well , then fill them with the ganache using a piping bag and add in some fresh raspberries slices to add a pop of freshness to the macarons.